thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

-When `th:with` is processed, that `firstPer` variable is created as a local variable and added to the variables map coming from the context, so that it is as available for evaluation as any other variables declared in the context from the beginning, but only within the bounds of the containing `<div>` tag.
+When `th:with` is processed, that `firstPer` variable is created as a local variable and added to the variables map coming from the context, so that it is available for evaluation along with any other variables declared in the context, but only within the bounds of the containing `<div>` tag.

 You can define several variables at the same time using the usual multiple assignment syntax: